isabella232/UnwantedMethodCallsAnalyzer/source/UnwantedMethodCallsAnalyzer/Readme.md

   </ItemGroup>
 ```

 The configuration file format is as such:
+**Comments in the config file are not supported**

 ```json
 {